searleser97/cpbooster/README.md

 - Add the possibility to test current file using test cases of another file (test --as \<filename>)
 - Add the possibility to debug current file using test cases of another file (test --as \<filename> -d)
 - Fully support windows CMD.
 - Add support for `NODE_ENV` in compile/debug command for debugging purposes.
+- Refactor `DebugOne` and `DebugWithUserInput` functions.
+- Solve TODOs in code.

 ## Final Notes